 For admission to the Ph.D. programme in chemical engineering department minimum requirements are (one of)

 - B.Tech./M.Tech. or equivalent degree in Chemical Engineering.

 - B.Tech./ M.Tech. or equivalent degree in any branch of Engineering/ Chemical Technology and Interdisciplinary areas.

 - M.Sc. in disciplines consistent with the research areas of the department.

 Selection for the Ph.D program will be through two-stage procedure.

-1. Stage-1: Shortlisting is done based on academic performance in qualifying examination and GATE score
+1. Stage-1, Shortlisting for interview: Shortlisting will be done based on academic performance in qualifying examination and GATE score.

 Admissions to the PhD programme of IIT Bombay can be obtained by qualifying under any of the following categories: